Differentiable Quantum Architecture Search: Introduction

 In a broader context, we denote QAS as quantum {{\it architecture} search, which covers all scenarios of quantum circuit design and goes beyond the design of a variational ansatz for HQC algorithms.
 QAS can facilitate a broad range of tasks in quantum computations.
-Its applications include but not limited to decomposing arbitrary unitary \cite{Kiani2020} into given quantum gates, finding possible shortcuts for well-established quantum algorithms \cite{Li2017c, Cincio2018a}, exploring optimal quantum control protocols \cite{Yang2017, Fosel2018a, Lin2019a}, searching for powerful and resource-efficient variational ansatz \cite{Rattew2019}, and designing end-to-end and task-specific circuits which also incorporate considerations on quantum error mitigation (QEM), native gate set, and topological connectivity of a specific quantum hardware \cite{Chivilikhin2020, Cincio2020}.
+Its applications include but not limited to decomposing arbitrary unitary \cite{Kiani2020} into given quantum gates, finding possible shortcuts for well-established quantum algorithms \cite{Li2017c, Cincio2018a}, exploring optimal quantum control protocols \cite{Yang2017, Fosel2018, Lin2019a}, searching for powerful and resource-efficient variational ansatz \cite{Rattew2019}, and designing end-to-end and task-specific circuits which also incorporate considerations on quantum error mitigation (QEM), native gate set, and topological connectivity of a specific quantum hardware \cite{Chivilikhin2020, Cincio2020}.

 Neural architecture search (NAS) \cite{Yao2018}, devoted to the study and design of neural networks shares many similarities with designing parameterized quantum circuits.
 The common approaches for NAS include greedy algorithms \cite{Huang2018}, evolutionary or genetic algorithms \cite{Stanley2019, Real2017a, Xie2017, Liu2018a, Real2019a}, and reinforcement learning (RL) based methods \cite{Zoph2017, Baker2017, Cai2018, Zoph2018}.
 It is interesting to witness that the progress in QAS follows closely the ideas presented in NAS.
-Recent works on quantum circuit structure or ansatz design also exploited greedy methods \cite{Ostaszewski2019, Grimsley2019,Li2020}, evolutional or genetic methodologies \cite{LasHeras2016, Li2017c,Cincio2018a, Rattew2019,Cincio2020,Chivilikhin2020} and RL engine based approaches \cite{Fosel2018a, Niu2019} for tasks such as quantum control, QEM or circuit ansatz searching \footnote{See Supplemental Materials for informations on: 1.
-Background knowledge and related work on fields of DARTS, QAS and QAOA.
-2. DQAS applications on state preparation and unitary learning.
-3. Relevant hyperparameter and ingredient settings on experiments in this work.
-4. More results and comparisons on QEM for QFT circuit.
-5. More DQAS results for QAOA ansatz search including instance learning, block encoding, etc.}.
+Recent works on quantum circuit structure or ansatz design also exploited greedy methods \cite{Ostaszewski2019, Grimsley2019,Li2020}, evolutional or genetic methodologies \cite{LasHeras2016, Li2017c,Cincio2018a, Rattew2019,Cincio2020,Chivilikhin2020} and RL engine based approaches \cite{Fosel2018, Niu2019} for tasks such as quantum control, QEM or circuit ansatz searching.

 Recently, differentiable neural architecture search (DARTS) has been proposed \cite{Liu2019a} and further refined with many critical improvements and generalizations \cite{Xie2019,Liang2019, Zela2019,Hundt2019,Chen2019,Casale2019}.
 The key idea of a differentiable architecture search is to relax the discrete search space of neural architectures onto a continuous and differentiable domain, rendering much faster end-to-end NAS workflow than previous methods.
 Due to the close relation between NAS and QAS, it is natural to ask whether it is possible to devise a differentiable quantum architecture search (DQAS) incorporating DARTS-like ideas.
 Our answer is affirmative; as presented in this work, we constructed a general framework of DQAS that works very well as a universal and fully automated design tool for quantum circuits.
 As a general framework sitting at the intersection of newly emerging interdisciplinary paradigms of differentiable programming, probabilistic programming and quantum programming, DQAS is of both high theoretical and practical values across various fields in quantum computing and quantum information processing.